LesFerch/WinSetView/DownloadHelp.md

 ![image](https://github.com/LesFerch/WinSetView/assets/79026235/a11c3e97-670f-4f09-8b4a-7b656cb3849b)

-If the above error is displayed, you will need to undo whatever change was made to disable VBScript on your computer.
-If your computer is managed by an IT department, it's possible that VBScript has been intentionally disabled, in which case, please see the [Command Line Operation](https://lesferch.github.io/WinSetView/Manual.html#command-line-operation) section in the manual.

-If the above error is displayed and you are running **Windows 11**, please check **Settings**, **System**, **Optional features**, **View features**, and then scroll down and see if there is a **VBScript** item.
+If the above error is displayed and you're running **Windows 11**, please check **Settings**, **System**, **Optional features**, **View features**, and then scroll down and see if there is a **VBScript** item.
 If so, check it and click **Next** and then **Install**.

+If your computer is managed by an IT department, it's possible that VBScript has been intentionally disabled.
+Or you may have intentionally disabled VBScript yourself.
+In either case, you can use the new JScript version of WinSetView instead.

+The next release of WinSetView will use JScript code instead of VBScript code.
+That new version is available now as a beta.
+Please see the [Releases](https://github.com/LesFerch/WinSetView/releases) page to download it.

 ## How to Use